-Once you try this homemade gluten free and nut free granola, you won’t want to go back to store bought again!
+Once you try this homemade granola recipe, you won’t want to go back to store bought ever again!

 Ingredients